AndreasHefti/flyKo/README.md

       ff_VerticalFlip = false
   }

-  // Create an Entity positioned on the base View on x=100/y=100, and the formerly
+  // Create an Entity positioned on the base View on x=50/y=150, and the formerly
-  // created sprite with a tint color that has animated alpha value Entity.buildAndActivate {
+  // created sprite with a tint color.
+  // Add also two animation, one for the alpha of the tint color and one for the
+  // position on the x axis and activate everything immediately.
+  Entity.buildAndActivate {

       // add a transform component to the entity that defines the orientation of the Entity